kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

 # Integrating with Kanister

-When we say integrating with Kanister we mean creating some CRs, for example Blurprint and Actionset that would help perform the actions on the the ETCD instance that we are running.
+When we say integrating with Kanister we mean creating some CRs, for example Blueprint and ActionSet that would help perform the actions on the the ETCD instance that we are running.

 ## Create Profile resource